Newport News Shipbuilding in Collaboration with

 The Student profile outlines the criteria for students to participate in the Academy for Technical Careers

-The Academy for Advanced Technical Careers is now accepting applications from 10th and 11th graders for the 2017-2018 school year.
-The Application is available for download or is found in the high school guidance office.
+The Academy for Advanced Technical Careers is now accepting applications from 10th and 11th graders for the 2019-2020 school year.
+The Application-for-Enrollment-2020 is available for download or is found in the high school guidance office.

 York County High School students may apply for programs at New Horizons Academy for Advanced Technical Careers using an online application process.
 Students and parents interested in this option should contact their home school counselor or Virginia Price at (757)766-1100 ext.
 3307 or email@example.com for more information.